 You are here

-Secondary Transition is the process of preparing students for adult life after they leave high school and can be thought of as a bridge between school programs and the opportunities of adult life, including higher education or training, employment, independent living and community participation.
+What is Secondary Transition?
+It is the process of preparing students for adult life after they leave high school and can be thought of as a bridge between school programs and the opportunities of adult life, including higher education or training, employment, independent living and community participation.
 Transition planning provides opportunities for students with disabilities to experience positive post-school outcomes, such as:

 - higher graduation rate